-This paper sets out Registers of Scotland's (RoS) policy in relation to bribery.
-The policy takes account of the updating of bribery legislation in the Bribery Act 2010 and the civil service code of conduct.
+This paper sets out RoS policy in relation to bribery.
+The policy takes account of the updating of bribery legislation in the Bribery Act 2010 and the Civil Service Code of Conduct.

 The Bribery Act 2010 applies to UK citizens, residents and incorporated entities in the UK.
 It modernises the law on bribery and creates offences for bribing another person and being bribed.
 In particular, it creates a new offence in respect of organisations that fail to prevent persons associated with them from bribing on their behalf.
 As RoS acts commercially within its trading fund status with other commercial organisations, we must take account of these provisions.

-- maintaining robust policies and procedures that decrease the opportunity to offer or receive bribes and increase the likelihood of uncovering any such action
+- maintaining robust policies and procedures that decrease the opportunity to offer or receive bribes and increase the likelihood of uncovering any such action; and

 RoS and RoS staff will not:

-- an inducement for RoS to act improperly
+- an inducement for RoS to act improperly; or

-- offer, promise or give (whether directly or indirectly) anything likely to be perceived to cause the same in others
+- offer, promise or give (whether directly or indirectly) anything likely to be perceived to cause the same in others; and

 RoS and RoS staff will:

-- conduct the relevant due diligence on parties with whom we enter into business arrangements and make it clear from the outset of any such business that we will not tolerate any form of bribery
+- conduct the relevant due diligence on parties with whom we enter into business arrangements and make it clear from the outset of any such business that we will not tolerate any form of bribery; and

-The RoS board, executive management team and audit committee fully support the implementation and enforcement of the terms of this policy throughout the organisation.
+The RoS Board, Executive Management Team and Audit and Risk Committee fully support the implementation and enforcement of the terms of this Policy throughout the organisation.

-As evidence of the commitment to detect and investigate as well as prevent bribery, the audit committee will ensure it maintains appropriate channels for reporting incidences.
-These can be found in the RoS whistleblowing policy.
+As evidence of the commitment to detect and investigate as well as prevent bribery, the Audit and Risk Committee will ensure it maintains appropriate channels for reporting incidences.
+These can be found in the RoS Whistleblowing policy.

 This policy will be drawn to the attention of staff annually (and will be included in induction material).
 Those considered in higher risk positions (namely: international consultancy, procurement, finance, customer services, legal services and the programme office) will receive appropriate training in recognising and dealing with potential situations and sources of bribery and will be given adequate resources to help them prevent these situations from developing.